 The closure of the border and the increase of inspections at border crossings would make Mexican export transport more expensive, limiting its growth.
 This would also negatively affect diplomatic relations between both countries, as 44% of direct foreign investment in Mexico comes from the United States.

 Another concerning fact is that the USMCA is scheduled to be reviewed in July 2026.
 However, Trump has suggested he would completely renegotiate the deal, which means that the treaty could be modified in important key aspects.
 Currently, Mexico is the United States' main trading partner.
-S. All of these factors affect the economy of Mexico and could result in the depreciation of the Mexican currency against the dollar.
+All of these factors affect Mexico's economy and could result in the depreciation of the Mexican currency against the dollar.

 Nearshoring